Arizona Pool Leagues

 If a Host Location offers the same benefit to all members participating out of that location, it is probably acceptable.
 Special deals to just a few highly skilled players are not acceptable.

 28. SPORTSMANSHIP - Good sportsmanship is essential in pocket billiards as in any sport.
 Repeated complaints against you can lead to cancellation of your membership in the AZPL.
 In addition, if you disrupt the League by consistently arguing and disagreeing with League rules, rulings and policies you may face loss of membership.
+While everyone wants to win, the purpose of the league is to have fun playing billiards in the company of friends in a friendly atmosphere.

 29. RULES ARE SUBJECT TO CHANGE - Due to the ever changing nature of sports and the situations that can and do occur, the AZPL reserves the right to make rulings and rule modifications as necessary and at any time.
 Any rule changes will be sent to your League Operator and will be made available to all members through posted bulletins, Team Captains meetings and will be published on the league website.